drandrewthomas/AndroidDepthCamera/README.md

 ## Credits

 Some code is based on the example code kindly provided by Luke Ma for which I give great thanks and kudos.
-[Please vist his repository](https://github.com/plluke/tof).
+[Please visit his repository](https://github.com/plluke/tof).

 This project is copyright 2021-2022 Andrew Thomas and is distributed under the GPL3 license.